zhourrr/kernel-dev/notes/kernel-source/setting-up-vscode-and-clangd.md

 ## Remote Development

 Install **Remote - SSH** extension (or other remote extensions depending on your working environment) for remote development in **VSCode**.

+Note that you can connect to a container on a remote machine (first connect to the remote machine and then to the container).

 ## **VSCode** Settings Sync